Access to Accommodations Depends on College Socioeconomic Factors: A Case for Social Justice in Disability Determination and Accommodation Granting

 Addressing the Nuance in Accommodations Processes among Disability Service Offices at 4-Year Postsecondary Institutions

-Sarah Young, Catholic University
+Sarah Young, Trinity Washington University

 Because beginning professionals may not have the experience or understanding of how to approach accommodations processes in DSOs, it's important to have frank conversations about what similarities and differences exist between DSOs at different institutions.
 How is the accommodations process engaged and implemented in different settings?
 This poster will dive into some of these nuances in difference based on results from a recent qualitative study in which directors were interviewed to understand how their offices function and specifics of their accommodations processes.

 The Lived Experience: Student Perceptions of Inclusivity and Accessibility on Campus

 Alisha Bailey, Western New England University

 The purpose of our mixed-methods study was to understand the lived experiences of students on campus as it relates to perceptions of inclusivity and accessibility.
 110 graduate and undergraduate students from a small private institution participated in an anonymous online survey titled Student Mental Health and the Impact of Inclusivity comprised of Likert-scale and open-ended questions.
 Results showed that students with disabilities consistently rated campus accessibility and inclusivity lower than those without a disability.
 This poster will further outline relevant themes from qualitative data derived from student experiences.